 Overall, this little book will give you a lot of value investing tips and pieces of advice which can help you to shape your investing strategy.

-6. The Dhandho Investor
+6. The Dhandho Investor by Mohnish Pabrai

 The author of this book, Mohnish Pabrai is an Indian-American Investor, businessman, and Philanthropist.
-He is the Managing Director of Pabrai Investment funds, an investment fund based on the similar model to that of Warren Buffett’s Partnerships in the 1950s.
-Since inception in 1999, this investment fund has given an annualized return of over 28% and hence has consistently beaten the S&P 500 Index.
+He is the Managing Director of Pabrai Investment funds, an investment fund based on a similar model to that of Warren Buffett’s Partnerships in the 1950s.
+Since its inception in 1999, this investment fund has given an annualized return of over 28% and hence has consistently beaten the S&P 500 Index.

 Moreover, Pabrai’s idea to invest in businesses with low risk and high returns makes perfect sense.
 Isn’t the main aim of any investment is to get the maximum returns with minimizing risks?

-In the book, The Dhandho Investor, Mohnish Pabrai clearly explains his concept of ‘low risk and high returns’ with the help of few case studies in the first few chapters like Richard Branson of Virgin Company, Laxmipati Mittal of ArcelorMittal- world’s largest steelmaking company and few more.
+In the book, The Dhandho Investor, Mohnish Pabrai clearly explains his concept of ‘low risk and high returns with the help of few case studies in the first few chapters like Richard Branson of Virgin Company, Laxmipati Mittal of ArcelorMittal- world’s largest steelmaking company and few more.

 Overall, this is an amazing book to deepen the basics of value investing principles.
 The book is quite simple to read and complex investing principles are simplified in an easy-to-understand manner.
 You can read the complete book review of The Dhandho investor here.

-7. Warren Buffett letters to shareholders
+7. Warren Buffett Letters to Shareholders

 This is not exactly a book but a collection of letters written by Warren Buffett to his shareholders at Berkshire Hathaway.
 Warren Buffett has been writing these letters for over the past 50 years.
 And if you merge all the letters, the learnings are more than that of 50 books combined.

 Learning from the wins and mistakes of the greatest investor of all time is itself very pleasing.
-Overall, it’s the definitive book summarizing the winning techniques of the world’s greatest investor.
+Overall, it’s the definitive writing book summarizing the winning techniques of the world’s greatest investor.

 Bonus 1: Margin of Safety by Seth Klarman